By Jan Eggers, MathWorks

 Applying all the tests described above to the present data yields a table of indicators for each fund (Figure 4).

 The Madoff fund raised a flag in nine out of ten tests, but the other two funds also raised flags.
 Positive test results do not prove that a given hedge fund was involved in fraudulent activities.
 However, a table like the one shown in Figure 4 indicates funds that merit further investigation.

 We now have a set of flags that can be used as indicators for fraud.
 Automating the analytics enables us to review larger data sets and to use the computed flags to categorize funds as fraudulent or nonfraudulent.
-This classification problem can be addressed using machine learning methods—for example, bagged decision trees, using the TreeBagger algorithm in Statistics Toolbox™.
+This classification problem can be addressed using machine learning methods—for example, bagged decision trees, using the TreeBagger algorithm in Statistics and Machine Learning Toolbox™.
 The TreeBagger algorithm will require data for supervised learning to train the models.
 Note that our example uses data for only three funds.
 Applying bagged decision trees or other machine learning methods to an actual problem would require considerably more data than this small, illustrative set.

 We want to build a model to classify funds as fraudulent or nonfraudulent, applying the indicators described in the section “Analyzing the Returns Data” as predictor variables.
 To create the model, we need a training set of data.
 Let us consider M hedge funds that are known as fraudulent or nonfraudulent.
 We store this information in the M-by-1-vector yTrain and compute the corresponding MxN-matrix xTrain of indicators.
 We can then create a bagged decision tree model using the following code:

 % Create fraud detection model based on training data fraudModel = TreeBagger(nTrees,xTrain,yTrain);

 where nTrees is the number of decision trees created based on bootstrapped samples of the training data.
 The output of the nTrees decision trees is aggregated into a single classification.